Travel Gear We Love: Travel Clothes Edition

 Shoes

 I cannot overstate this: Finding good travel shoes is so important.
 You will most likely be putting a lot of miles on them in a short amount of time.
 Even in the ultra-fashionable city of Paris, comfortable shoes were king.
-You’ll always see the women strutting down the street in stilettos, and they look good doing it!
+You’ll always see some women strutting down the street in stilettos, and they look good doing it!
 But I’m 54, and my feet are too, so cute and comfortable are very important to me.

 I love heels, but my feet no longer love them.
 However, I have found a heeled sandal I can still wear that is comfortable enough to walk a fair bit in.
 It’s the Toms Majorca.
 I tromped around Greenwich Village in these when I visited New York City.
 They have a sturdy heel that comes in classic, rope or cork for various settings.
 I love the classic, and they come out with different fabrics every so often.
-I’m ordering the cork version for my Spain trip this fall because I’ll be visiting the island of Majorca and it seems fitting!

 I was surprised a few years ago when I started seeing Birkenstocks everywhere.
 They have elevated the brand, and I can’t deny the quality and comfort of a good pair of Birks.
 I like the multi-strap Mayari and find them incredibly versatile and comfortable for many types of travel.